-Rural Affairs Minister Fergus Ewing has written to EU Farm Commissioner asking for a one-year derogation to the three crop rule and the NFU is exploring options with Defra.
+Farming Minister George Eustice and Rural Affairs Minister Fergus Ewing have written to EU Farm Commissioner asking for a one-year UK-wide derogation to the three crop rule.

 Designed to ensure crop diversity but never popular in Scotland, complying with the rules will be difficult this year due to the extremely late spring.